NaifAlsalem/ClimateRadar/docs/KEYWORD_GUIDE.md

-# Keyword Watch System — Guide
+# Keyword Watch System

 ## Overview

-The Keyword Watch system scans all signal titles, summaries, and internal keyword tags for terms you define.
-It is designed to surface hidden connections across signals that might not be apparent from titles alone.
+The Keyword Watch system scans every signal's title, summary, and topic tags for terms that we already define.
+The goal is to surface connections across signals that a quick read of the headlines would miss, and to make sure nothing relevant to our priorities slips through during a high-volume scan.

 ---